 - Harvest the plant once it reaches maturity.

-The following plants has proven great results when grown using the Kratky method:
+The following plants have proven great results when grown using the Kratky method:

 - Lettuces (Recommended for beginners)

 The most straightforward plant to grow using this method is lettuce.
 You can grow it using a range of 4 – 8 liters of solution per plant and have it fully grown in about 6 to 7 weeks.
 Other bigger plants require larger containers and refilling the nutrient solutions several times until maturity.

 However, as the container’s size becomes more extensive, the problems that you can encounter will have fewer harmful effects due to water dilution.

 Refilling The Nutrient Solution: If you are planning on growing relatively large plants such as cherry tomatoes, you’ll need to do some refills between the seeding and maturity.
 This happens due to the higher water and nutrient consumption of these plants.
 Make sure to refill the reservoir till it’s half with another prepared nutrient solution.
 Refilling the reservoir to its half only will provide the air roots with the air required for oxygen absorption and protect them from suffocation under the water.
 Moreover, you should flush your system with water every once in a while to avoid salt and nutrient accumulation on the floor of the reservoir.

 Mosquitoes: Having water still in one place will attract mosquitoes and other undesired pests.
 Make sure that the opening holes in the led are slightly covered to avoid pests but at the same time allow airflow to reach the air roots.